• offrici un caffè

 A A

-Entrate nel canale Telegram di Star Wars Italia per essere sempre aggiornati sulle ultime notizie!
+Entra nel canale Telegram di Star Wars Italia per essere sempre aggiornati sulle ultime notizie!

 E’ stato pubblicato un nuovo estratto del primo romanzo della trilogia di Thrawn Ascendancy intitolato Chaos Rising.